Pope's post-surgery recovery progressing, examination results good | Ghana News Agency

-Rome, Jun.
-8, (dpa/GNA) - Pope Francis was awake and will be resting throughout the day, and routine post-surgery examinations showed good results, Holy See spokesman Matteo Bruni announced on Thursday.
+Rome, June 8, (dpa/GNA) – Pope Francis is recovering well from a hernia operation, and routine post-surgery examinations showed good results, Holy See spokesman Matteo Bruni announced on Thursday.

 The head of the Catholic Church underwent three hours of open abdominal surgery under general anaesthetic at Rome’s Gemelli Hospital on Wednesday.
 The operation was necessary to repair a type of hernia known as a laparocele.

-The pope will also be informed about all the wishes for recovery as well as messages of closeness and affection, the Holy See added.
-The pontiff thanked them but asked for further prayers for him and his health.
+The pope is also being informed about all the well-wishers, Bruni added.
+The pontiff thanked them, but asked for further prayers for him and his health.
+He also spoke briefly on the phone with a woman whose infant son he had baptized at the end of March, during a previous stay at the same hospital for pneumonia.

-The pope spent a quiet night in the hospital and will continue to rest, which is necessary after such a procedure, Bruni said.
+A later update said the 86-year-old was stable and was receiving liquid food.

 The lead medic, Sergio Alfieri, told journalists on Wednesday that Francis was “awake, alert and was joking again” after the procedure.